 Veins are responsible for carrying oxygen-rich blood from around the body, back up to the heart.
 However, when vein valves, or vein walls, become damaged they can lead to a condition called chronic venous insufficiency.
 As well as swelling and skin discolouration, one of the symptoms of CVI is varicose veins.
-When blood is not able to flow back up to the heart, it begins to reflux or pool, forming twisted, enlarged vessels you know as varicose veins.
+When blood is not able to flow back up to the heart, it begins to reflux or pool.
+Vessels then twist and enlarge, becoming varicose veins.

 The below illustration shows the blood flow in healthy veins vs varicose veins: